 Areas of Study: Trans Studies, Mad Studies, Contemplative Studies, and dialogic pedagogy.

-Biography: Jersey Cosantino (they/them/theirs) is a former K-12 educator and doctoral student in Cultural Foundations of Education.
-They are also pursuing certificates of advanced study in Women’s and Gender Studies and Disability Studies.
-Jersey’s scholarship resides at the intersections of Mad Studies and Trans Studies and, utilizing disability and transformative justice frameworks, their research seeks to center the voices and experiences of transgender and gender non-conforming students with intellectual, developmental, and psychiatric disabilities in K-12 academic settings.
-Jersey identifies as trans, non-binary, queer, and mad and is white with class, citizenship, and able-bodied privilege.
-They are also a co-facilitator for Syracuse University’s Intergroup Dialogue Program and a Teaching Assistant for EDU 310: The American School.
+Biography: Jersey Cosantino (they/them/theirs), a former K-12 educator, is a current doctoral student in the Cultural Foundations of Education department at Syracuse University and is pursuing certificates of advanced study in women’s and gender studies and disability studies.
+Jersey’s scholarship resides at the intersections of Mad Studies and Trans Studies and, utilizing disability and transformative justice frameworks, their research seeks to center the voices and experiences of transgender and gender-nonconforming students with intellectual, developmental, and psychiatric disabilities in K-12 academic settings.
+Jersey identifies as trans, non-binary, queer, and Mad and is white with class and citizenship privilege.
+They are also a co-facilitator for SU’s Intergroup Dialogue Program and a TA for EDU 310 The American School.
 Additionally, Jersey holds a master’s degree in high school English education (‘14) and a graduate certificate in mindfulness studies (‘19) from Lesley University, and a bachelor’s degree in English and studio art from Wellesley College (‘09).